basecamp/intermission/README.md

 + We could also abandon the use of redis and just track things on each local Nginx instance.

 ## Gotchas
-Requests can only be paused as long the device sitting in front of it will allow.
+Requests can only be paused as long as the device sitting in front of it will allow.
 If you have [haproxy](haproxy.1wt.eu) deployed in front of your Nginx instance, make sure to check your "srvtimeout" values.

 # Getting started
 ### Installation